-Before joining Epstein Becker Green, Ms. Michael served as Chief of the Industry Guidance Branch at the U.S. Department of Health & Human Services, Office of Counsel to the Inspector General.
+Before joining Epstein Becker Green, Ms. Michael served as Chief of the Industry Guidance Branch at the U.S. Department of Health & Human Services (HHS), Office of Counsel to the Inspector General.
 In that role, she led a team of attorneys responsible for interpreting and applying federal fraud and abuse statutes to a wide variety of arrangements across all segments of the health care industry.
 Under her leadership, the Industry Guidance Branch issued dozens of advisory opinions, the first-ever rescission of an advisory opinion, Special Fraud Alerts, policy statements, and various other guidance documents.
 In addition, Ms. Michael supervised rulemakings involving the federal anti-kickback statute and the federal civil monetary penalty law prohibiting inducements to beneficiaries.
-Her duties also included advising the Chief Counsel and other members of senior leadership at the Office of Inspector General (OIG) regarding the application of federal fraud and abuse laws to health care arrangements.
+Her duties also included advising the Chief Counsel and other senior leaders at the Office of Inspector General (OIG) regarding the application of federal fraud and abuse laws to healthcare arrangements.
 As the leading source of knowledge on federal fraud and abuse statutes, she provided and supervised technical assistance to government officials at the Department of Justice (DOJ), the Centers for Medicare & Medicaid Services, and other state and federal agencies.

-Ms. Michael’s deep understanding of how the government interprets, applies, and enforces the federal fraud and abuse laws provides her with distinctive insights regarding the practical and legal implications of her clients’ arrangements in a rapidly changing health care regulatory environment.
+Ms. Michael’s deep understanding of how the government interprets, applies, and enforces the federal fraud and abuse laws provides her with distinctive insights regarding the practical and legal implications of her clients’ arrangements in a rapidly changing healthcare regulatory environment.
 Specifically, Ms. Michael:

 - Provides advice and written legal opinions on matters involving the federal anti-kickback statute, the physician self-referral law (Stark Law), the False Claims Act, and equivalent state fraud and abuse laws and regulations